Meet Our Nurse Researchers

 Veronica Njie-Carr, PhD, RN, ACNS-BC, FWACN

-While this nurse researcher is no longer at UMSON, she conducted the featured research during her time at the School.
+This nurse researcher is a professor emerita at UMSON; she conducted the featured research during her time at the School.

 Research Shows Stress May Cause an Increase in Addiction Vulnerability